-In 1988, Council Directive 88/379/EEC3 required the Member States to appoint a body responsible for receiving information, including chemical composition, relating to preparations placed on the market and considered dangerous.
-This information was to be used to meet any medical demand by formulating preventative and curative measures, in particular in emergencies.
-In 1999, the Directive was repealed by Directive 1999/45/EC4, which provided for a similar obligation.

-Therefore, many Member States already had in place a system for collecting information from companies that were placing dangerous mixtures on the market and have established bodies, called poison centres, to provide medical advice in health emergencies.
-The information collected has been used to meet medical demands of the poison centres.
-Depending on the Member State, physicians and other medical staff, workers and the general public were also able to contact the poison centres to receive advice on medical treatment in the event of a poisoning or accidental exposure incident.

-The existing requirement for the EU Member States5 to appoint a body for receiving this information, was incorporated in Article 45 of the CLP Regulation ((EC) No 1272/2008) which entered into force on 20 January 2009, repealing Directive 1999/45/EC.

-Under the previous legislative regime and under the CLP, the absence of harmonised information requirements led to considerable variation in the existing national notification systems, data formats and information requirements.
-Thus companies placing mixtures on the market in different Member States needed to submit similar information multiple times and in different formats.
-This diversity led to inconsistencies in the information available to medical personnel in cases of poisoning or accidental exposure incidents in different Member States.

-The European Commission was assigned the obligation to carry out a review, as foreseen in Article 45 of the CLP Regulation, to assess the possibility of harmonising the information.
-The review was carried out in consultation with stakeholders and with the support of the European
+- 13 In 1988, Council Directive 88/379/EEC required the Member States to appoint a body - 14 responsible for receiving information, including chemical composition, relating to preparations - placed on the market and considered dangerous.
+This information was to be used to meet any - 16 medical demand by formulating preventative and curative measures, in particular in - emergencies.
+In 1999, the Directive was repealed by Directive 1999/45/EC, which provided - 18 for a similar obligation. - 19 Therefore, many Member States already had in place a system for collecting information from - 20 companies that were placing dangerous mixtures on the market and have established bodies, - 21 called poison centres, to provide medical advice in health emergencies.
+The information - 22 collected has been used to meet medical demands of the poison centres.
+Depending on the - 23 Member State, physicians and other medical staff, workers and the general public were also - 24 able to contact the poison centres to receive advice on medical treatment in the event of a - 25 poisoning or accidental exposure incident. - 26 The existing requirement for the EU Member States to appoint a body for receiving this - 27 information, was incorporated in Article 45 of the CLP Regulation ((EC) No 1272/2008) which - 28 entered into force on 20 January 2009, repealing Directive 1999/45/EC. - 29 Under the previous legislative regime and under the CLP, the absence of harmonised - 30 information requirements led to considerable variation in the existing national notification - 31 systems, data formats and information requirements.
+Thus companies placing mixtures on the - 32 market in different Member States needed to submit similar information multiple times and in - different formats.
+This diversity led to inconsistencies in the information available to medical - 34 personnel in cases of poisoning or accidental exposure incidents in different Member States. - 35 The European Commission was assigned the obligation to carry out a review, as foreseen in - 36 Article 45 of the CLP Regulation, to assess the possibility of harmonising the information.
+The

-3 Council Directive 88/379/EEC of 7 June 1988 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations.
+&lt;sup>3 Council Directive 88/379/EEC of 7 June 1988 on the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations.

-4 Directive 1999/45/EC of the European Parliament and of the Council of 31 May 1999 concerning the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations.
+&lt;sup>4 Directive 1999/45/EC of the European Parliament and of the Council of 31 May 1999 concerning the approximation of the laws, regulations and administrative provisions of the Member States relating to the classification, packaging and labelling of dangerous preparations.

-5 Please note that whenever there is a reference to the Union (EU) in this document, the term also covers the EEA countries Iceland, Liechtenstein and Norway.
+&lt;sup>5 Please note that whenever there is a reference to the Union (EU) in this document, the term also covers the EEA countries Iceland, Liechtenstein and Norway.
 See footnote 1.